danielscholl/infra-azure-provisioning/README.md

 ## Provision the Common Resources
-> [Role Documentation](https://docs.microsoft.com/en-us/azure/role-based-access-control/rbac-and-directory-admin-roles): Provisioning Common Resources requires contributor access to the subscription, however AD Service Principals are created that will required an AD Admin to grant approval consent on the principals created.
+> [Role Documentation](https://docs.microsoft.com/en-us/azure/role-based-access-control/rbac-and-directory-admin-roles): Provisioning Common Resources requires owner access to the subscription, however AD Service Principals are created that will required an AD Admin to grant approval consent on the principals created.

 The script `common_prepare.sh` script is a _helper_ script designed to help setup some of the common things that are necessary for infrastructure.